CenturyLinkCloud/APIDocs/Application Lifecycle Management/api-blobs.md

 ### Contacting Cloud Application Manager Support

 We’re sorry you’re having an issue in [Cloud Application Manager](https://www.ctl.io/cloud-application-manager/).
-Please review the [troubleshooting tips](https://www.ctl.io/knowledge-base/cloud-application-manager/troubleshooting/troubleshooting-tips/), or contact [Cloud Application Manager support](mailto:incident@CenturyLink.com) with details and screenshots where possible.
+Please contact [Cloud Application Manager support](mailto:incident@lumen.com) with details and screenshots where possible.

 For issues related to API calls, send the request body along with details related to the issue.